yueqiusun/yueqiusun.github.io/_pages/about.md

 ---
 Machine learning / computer vision engineer at OSMO with both research and practical experience in building machine learning models/applications.
 Passionate about both researching and engineering.

 I graduated from NYU with a degree in Data Science and a GPA of 3.89.
-Relevant coursework include Machine Learning, Deep Learning, Big Data, Inference and Representation and Natural Language Processing with Representation Learning.

-My areas of interest include:

--Machine Learning

--Computer Vision

--Reinforcement Learning
+I have more than two years of professional experience in Machine Learning, Deep Learning, Computer Vision and Data Science.
+My academic projects also prepare me for exploring more on NLP, Reinforcement Learning, Recommendation System, Data Engineering, and Adversarial Attack and Defense.